 On the battlefield, we can now deal with injuries that would have been beyond hope only a few short decades ago.
 To my mind, that’s up there with the greatest scientific achievements of the age.

-It’s not for nothing that military medical staff have been awarded 27 Victoria Crosses - and two of only three VC Bars ever awarded.
+It’s not for nothing that military medical staff have been awarded 27 Victoria Crosses and 2 of only 3 VC Bars ever awarded.

 Let’s begin by recognising those challenges.